larry-athey/boilermaker/Instructions/FAQ.md

 ---

+Q: Why do you have to enter all temperature settings in celcius?

+A: This leans into the previous question, but it also comes down to the fact that the temperature sensors also run in celcius.
+I have very little code space remaining in the ESP32 and wasting it on a bunch of temperature translation code is wasteful.
+It's not just the web UI that would end up with code bloat, but also the web API as well.
+Most people always use the same temperatures anyway, it's not that hard to simply remember that 180F is 82.2C.

+---

 Q: Can this be used to control a pellet fed grill/smoker, such as a Traeger?

 A: No, but I have [another project](https://github.com/larry-athey/climate-czar/tree/main/CZ_Pellet_Stove_Controller_v2) that would work for that.
 Although, the precision would leave much too be desired since you can't just "put out a fire" in one of those with an ESP32 to cool it down.
 Electric smokers are easier to control, just kill the power if it's too hot.